osodevops/aws-terraform-module-tableau-public/examples/tableau-infrastructure-modules/environments/staging/tableau-standalone/README.md

 e.g. `root_disk_size = "150"`

-### enable_lambdas
-Specify whether to automatically execute the configuration or termination lambdas.
-By default the termination lambda executes when an instance termination event occurs.
-The configuration lambda executes every 5 minutes.

-e.g. `enable_lambdas = true`

-### create_lambdas
-Specify whether to create cluster lambdas.
-This is not desirable when first spinning up a cluster since a lambda artefact may not exist.

-In this case, set this parameter to false until the artefact is available

-e.g. `create_lambdas = true`

-### manage_new_nodes
-Specify whether the configuration lambda should configure new nodes.
-This is a feature-flag.

-e.g. `manage_new_nodes = true`

-### manage_terminations
-Specify whether the configuration lambda should manage node terminations.
-This is a feature-flag.

-e.g. `manage_terminations = true`

-### manage_zookeeper
-Specify whether the configuration lambda should manage zookeeper sizing and health.
-This is a feature-flag.

-e.g. `manage_zookeeper = true`

-### manage_replicas
-Specify whether the configuration lambda should manage pgsql replicas.
-This is a feature-flag.

-e.g. `manage_replicas = true`

-### maximum_zookeeper_size
-Specify a limit on the maximum size of the zookeeper ensemble.

-e.g. `maximum_zookeeper_size = 3`

 # Setting Terraform version
 If you require a specific terraform version, edit the following files and fields
 - `terraform.tf`: edit the field `required_version`